-- 1. The hours of training each school board member received during the previous calendar year; and - 2. hours of training, if any, a board member carried forward from a previous year that were eligible to be counted by the board member towards the previous year.
+- 1. The hours of training each school board member received between January 1 and December 31 of the previous calendar year; - 2.
+Hours of training, if any, a board member carried forward from a previous year that were eligible to be counted by the board member towards the previous year. - 3.
+The sum of numbers 1 and 2; and - 4.
+The number of training hours the board member was required to receive during the previous calendar year.

-The superintendent will present the report to the Board at the Board's regular January meeting.
 A board member who failed to receive or carry forward the required number of hours of training, as indicated by the report, shall:

 - a.
-Have thirty (30) days from the date of the January board meeting to complete the deficient hours of training; and - b.
+Have from January 1 through thirty (30) days following the date of the January board meeting to complete the deficient hours of training; and - b.
 Not participate in official business, except for school board training, until the board member obtains the deficient hours of training.

-A board member who fails to receive the deficient hours of training within the thirty (30) days provided shall be removed from the board in accordance with Policy 1.2-BOARD ORGANIZATION AND VACANCIES unless the failure to receive the required hours of training was due to the board member's military service or a serious medical condition as indicated by a written sworn statement from the board member's treating physician.
+A board member who fails to receive the deficient hours of training within the time provided shall be removed from the board in accordance with Policy 1.2-BOARD ORGANIZATION AND VACANCIES unless the failure to receive the required hours of training was due to the board member's military service or a serious medical condition as indicated by a written sworn statement from the board member's treating physician.
 A board member who provides the necessary documentation demonstrating that the failure to receive the required hours of training was due to military service or a serious illness shall have until December 31 of the current calendar year to receive both the hours of training for the current calendar year and those the board member failed to obtain during the previous calendar year.